drewm27/speakerrankings/portable-power-stations.md

 comments: true
 ---

-To give either battery or non-battery speakers the ability to run disconnected or play longer, you will probably want to pick up a Portable Power Station
+To give either battery or non-battery speakers the ability to run disconnected or play longer, you will probably want to pick up a Portable Power Station or power bank.

+### Power Stations for speakers that need AC or USB

 If you need to power speakers make sure the Power Station you are choosing can handle the wattage of your speaker plus 25%.
 For very big speakers that will be around 1500w.
 Not doing so will cause your power station to shut down entirely or sag causing audible clipping.